 The value of a Ruby gemstone is calculated in a very similar way as how Diamonds are graded.
 A gemstone appraiser will start by weighing the Ruby to obtain a reading on its carat weight.
 Thereafter, the appraiser will inspect the Ruby close-up by placing it under a special microscope.
 Here, the appraiser can observe the clarity and the color of the Ruby, as well as the cut quality.
 These aspects are often referred to as the “4Cs” – while the “4Cs” is most commonly associated with Diamonds, they are also used to grade a variety of other gemstones, including the Ruby.

 The Ruby gemstone is the birthstone of July.
-The gemstone is also often given to a couple on their 15th and 40th wedding anniversary.
-Renowned as one of the most valuable amongst the precious gemstone collection, the Ruby often comes with high price tags, with some being sold for as much as $30 Million.
+The gemstone is also often given to a couple on their 15th and 40th wedding anniversary rings.
+Renowned as one of the most valuable amongst the precious gemstone collection, the ruby gemstone prices often come with high tags, with some being sold for as much as $30 Million.
 Rubies are used in a variety of jewelry settings, ranging from rings to sets of earrings and more.